ibfleming/c-minus-compiler/README.md

 ## Usage

-1. Compile the program using make.
-The command first cleans the old objects and artifacts from previous compilations.
+1. Compile the program.

     ``make clean;make``

+    *This first cleans the old objects/artifacts from previous compilations and then compiles.*

-2. Executing the program...
+3. Executing the program...

 ## License